My Teeth Don’t Hurt - How Do I Know I Have a Cavity?

 Second stage

 The second stage is when the cavity reaches the Dentin, at this is stage a restoration (filling) can make the tooth cavity-free.
 At this stage, the dentist can fix the tooth by cleaning the part where the cavity is forming and restoring it with filling material.
-Our teeth are the only body part that does not heal itself so proper treatment should be done at this stage.
+Our teeth are the only body part that does not heal itself so proper treatment should be done at this stage to prevent tooth decay and tooth loss.

 Third stage